pchaberski/cars/documentation/4_results.md

 - C-6: `RandomHorizontalFlip` + `RandomAffine` + `RandomErasing` + `ColorJitter`
 - C-7: `RandomHorizontalFlip` + `RandomAffine` + `ColorJitter`

-The results showed that the augmentations in general helped to achieve a very large increase in validation accuracy (from 11.96% to 54.28%) and while reducing overfitting significantly.
+The results showed that the augmentations in general helped to achieve a very large increase in validation accuracy (from 11.96% to 54.28%) while reducing overfitting significantly.
 As for the particular transformations, it turned out that in the tested setup `RandomErasing` did not help, probably introducing too much variance in the training set combined with other augmentations.

 | Metric                 |  C-3   |  C-4  |  C-5  |  C-6  |  C-7  |
 |------------------------|:------:|:-----:|:-----:|:-----:|:-----:|